Verteego/vds-doc/installation.rst

 Installation
 ############

-Verteego Data Science Suite uses Ansible to run the automatic installation process for you.
+You'll need have Ansible running on your local machine to run the automatic installation process for you.

 1. Install Ansible
 """""""""""""""

-You'll need have Ansible running on your local machine.

 **Linux**